 One of our staff members will meet with the student first.
-After the information has been gathered then we will decide what the next step will be.
+After the information has been gathered, we will decide what the next step will be.
 Sometimes the student will be given advice on how they can communicate their need to the host family.
 If the complaint is significant then the homestay coordinator will call the host parents to see what they think about the issue.
 If the issue cannot be solved with these two steps, then sometimes the homestay coordinator will set up a meeting with the student, the host family, and the ISL if language support is needed.
 This is the only way to confirm if the information received from everyone is accurate.
-Many times, there is a miscommunication or language barrier that is contributing to the problem.
-During, and at the end of the meeting, the homestay coordinator will give everyone some feedback and suggestions to help the situation.
+Many times, there is a miscommunication, language barrier, or cultural confusion that is contributing to the problem.
+During and at the end of the meeting, the homestay coordinator will give everyone some feedback and suggestions to help the situation.
 There will then be follow-up after one or two weeks depending on what the issues are.

-The experience of a teen living in a different culture can be very difficult, so the student needs all of those involved to support them and help to navigate through the rough spots.
-After the meetings if a student still wants to move, or a host family does not want to continue hosting a student, then a decision will be made on the best amicable way for the student to move on.
+The experience of a teen living in a different culture can be very difficult, so the student needs all of those involved to support them and help them to navigate through the rough spots.
+After the meetings if a student still wants to move, or a host family does not want to continue hosting a student, then there will be an assessment of the situation and the student, and a decision will be made about the options.
+The parents/agent will be notified about an amicable way for the student to move on.

-If a student moves and is not happy with the second home, it may be possible that our program does not offer what that student or their home country parents are looking for or expecting.
+If a student is offered a second District host family, the program will notify the agent/parents and the student with a list of problematic behaviours and a plan for success to ensure the student attempts to behave properly in the next homestay.
+If a student is not happy with the second home, it may be possible that our program does not offer what that student or their home country parents are looking for or expecting.
 The homestay coordinator may need to assess the situation and talk to the agent and/or the parents.

-If a student is moved from a homestay because of the student's poor behaviour, the program will notify the agent/parents and the student with a list of problematic behaviours and a plan for success to ensure the student attempts to behave properly in the next homestay.
+If it is assessed that a student needs to move from a homestay because of the student's behaviour, and/or misrepresentation of facts, circumstances, events, and communication; home country parents and their agent may have to consider an alternate outcome, which may include making a private homestay arrangement, or another plan chosen by the natural parents.